 Classical physics explain the physical phenomena in our everyday world very well.
-On the other hand, quantum mechanics as formulated around 100 years ago describe how atoms and molecule behave.
+On the other hand, quantum mechanics as formulated around 100 years ago describe how atoms and molecules behave.
 Now, imagine you start within something very small like a single atom and you start making that system larger and larger.
-In the beginning the object will surely follow the rules of quantum mechanics, but at some point the system will be so large that it counts as a classical object.
+In the beginning, the object will surely follow the rules of quantum mechanics, but at some point, the system will be so large that it counts as a classical object.
 The big question is when this transition will happen and what kind of rules govern the transition region.

 A number of theories discuss extensions of quantum mechanics, which only show an effect for objects with a high mass.
 Hence, conducting tests with massive particles is the way to go if you want to learn something about the transition region.